-Scott Dinner is a litigator who represents businesses in commercial disputes as well as bid protests.
+Scott Dinner is a litigator who represents businesses and individuals in commercial disputes.
 He has dedicated much of his career to litigating complex, bet-the-company cases, including numerous cases with hundreds of millions of dollars at stake.
 Scott draws on his experience in such high-risk matters to not only help his clients strategically navigate disputes but also vigorously advocate for their interests.

 Before joining Protorae Law, Scott was an associate at Straus & Boies LLP where he practiced antitrust and complex litigation.
 Scott has assisted clients in successfully recovering over $300 million for a price-fixing scheme among some of the world’s largest computer memory manufacturers, and over $80 million in a breach of contract case against a Fortune 100 company.